scottzach1/Project-Beans/project_requirement/project-requirement.md

 This requirement is verified if the software system correctly guides the rocket to take a safe, upward trajectory despite the influence of external factors such as wind speed and direction.
 The software system must use a combination of internal sensor readings on-board the rocket, as well as data from mission control software. _**TODO: Confirm if mission control software is to be consulted during the launch/flight**_. <br><br>

 2. Logging
 This requirement is verified if the software system succesfully logs important data from the IMU, Radio and GPS to both an on-board SD card and base station during flight.
 The logged information must be accessible post flight, otherwise this requirement is not verified.
-This can be verified by creating a dedicated Logger module that logs important data to target components (on-board SD card and base station) during the flight<br><br>
+This can be verified by creating a dedicated Logger module that logs important data to target components (on-board SD card and base station) during the flight at a sufficient rate to be useful.<br><br>

 3. Mid-Flight Error Analysis
 This requirement is verified if the rocket responds to erroneous data in a way that does not cause the rocket to fail, or enter a state where it can no longer be trusted to take a safe trajectory.
 This requirement can be verified by conducting extensive software testing. <br><br>